greglan/greglan.github.io/pages/quantum-information-theory/protocols/qkd.md

 ---
 layout: page
 title:  "The BB84 protocol"
-permalink: "bb84-protocol.html"
+permalink: "qkd.html"
 tags: [security, quantum]
-summary: "A simple key distribution protocol"
+summary: "An introduction to quantum key distribution protocols"
 ---
 {% include latex-commands.html %}

 ## Introduction

+## BB84
+### Introduction
 * BB84: comes from the inventors (Bennet and Brassard) and the year it was invented (1984)
 * Permits to create a secret classical key that is secret with high probability
 * Does not guarantee that the establishment of the key succeeds